Pinching-Antenna Systems (PASS): A Tutorial: Fundamentals of PASS

 Semi-continuous activation seeks to balance the high resolution of continuous activation and the low complexity of discrete activation.
 The waveguide is divided into $M-1$ segments with a uniform interval.
 Each PA is pre-located at one segment and supports the local micro-adjustment with an offset $u_{m}\in\left[0, u_{\max}\right]$.
 This leads to the following feasible set of PA positions:

-This hybrid scheme enables fast segment-level control with local refinement, which retains pinching beamforming precision with reduced hardware cost compared to the fully continuous structure.
+This hybrid scheme enables fast segment-level control with local refinement.
+Hence, it can retain pinching beamforming precision, while reducing the activation latency and hardware cost compared to the fully continuous structure.
+For instance, a dual scale antenna deployment is proposed by the authors in \cite{gan2025dual}.
 However, its coordination complexity and physical integration (e.g., actuation precision) require careful system-level co-design.